itsjesushx/TheSushiRoles/README.md

 - **Enable Random Player Spawns**
 - **Disable Medbay Scan Walk**  If enabled players won't have the walk animation when doing the scan task in medbay.
 - **Show The Settings In-Game** You can use the button located under the map button or the F1-key to open or close the display of the lobby settings
+- **Pets are hidden once you die** When you are killed, your pets are automatically destroyed.
+This is to prevent players from knowing if a body was cleaned/eaten or dragged.

 ### Task Count Limits per map
 You can configure: